-A list of current bioethics course offerings can be found on the Spring 2015 Bioethics Courses.
+A list of current bioethics course offerings can be found on the Bioethics Courses Fall 2017.
 For a complete list of bioethics courses and their descriptions, see below.

 BIE 703: BIOETHICS THEORY (3) A study of the main theoretical approaches to contemporary bioethics.
 Each approach will be examined critically and students will explore how each approach informs analysis of contemporary issues in bioethics.
 Iltis

 BIE 705: CLINICAL ETHICS (3) This course will focus on “ethics at the bedside” and will make extensive use of case studies.
-The emphasis will be on patient-provider relationships, broadly understood, and on problems of communication, and on the social, cultural, and institutional contexts in which they arise.
-Clinical decision making in a wide range of contexts will be examined.
-Questions of organizational ethics will also be considered.
+The course will begin with sessions on the role of ethics in health care, the theoretical tools of bioethics, and the relationships among law, culture, and clinical ethics.
+The course will then review the moral foundations of therapeutic relationships, and it will conclude with examination of moral issues encountered in health care at the beginning and at the end of life.
 Students will be required to take any 2 of the following 3 courses: Clinical Ethics, Biomedical Research Ethics, and Public Policy, Medicine, and Justice.
 Moskop

 BIE 706/707: BIOETHICS SEMINAR (3) A seminar on bioethics topics of interest featuring WFU and invited external faculty, with additional student presentations.
 Participants will also engage presenters and scholarly literature on a variety of aspects of bioethics, including,but not limited to, the scholarly and professional practice of bioethics, the role of empirical scholarship in bioethics and related disciplines, the relationship of bioethics to advocacy and policy, and bioethics communication and mediation.
 King